cchen257/ConvertingDates_JavaOOP/README.md

-# Project 1 - Java OOP:
+# Project 1 - OOP in Java:
 Using classes to sort and convert an array of dates and display them in a GUI